-The evaluation process is designed to place players according to their ability.
-This will usually result in an upper level team and a lower level team dependent on the number of participants.
+The evaluation process is designed to place players according to their ability and to best aid in their development.
+This will usually result in an upper-level team and a lower-level team dependent on the number of participants.
 Players are selected for the DYHA Travel Teams based upon evaluations completed by unbiased evaluators.
-The evaluation process will be developed each year by the Travel Team Committee.
+The evaluation process will be developed each year by the Director of Hockey and the Travel Team Coordinator.
 The evaluation will be open to all parents/guardians.
-If the Travel Team Committee would like a closed tryout for the organization, they are to notify all involved parties prior to evaluations.
-Representatives from the Travel Team Committee and additional unbiased evaluators will attend all evaluations.
+If the Coaches would like a closed tryout to be held, they must make a request to the Travel Team Coordinator for approval 1 week prior to the evaluations.
+The Director of Hockey, Travel Team Coordinator, and additional unbiased evaluators will attend all evaluations.